-- 7.3 Church Membership is open to those who: - accept the Beliefs of the Church; • - meet the Church's qualification on Baptism;13 • - commit themselves to serving Christ within the Church and beyond; - abide by the decisions of the Church Members' Meeting; - acknowledge their responsibilities as Church Members: - have their membership application accepted by the Church Members' Meetina.
+- 7.3 Church Membership is open to those who: - accept the Beliefs of the Church; - meet the Church's qualification on Baptism; - · commit themselves to serving Christ within the Church and beyond; - abide by the decisions of the Church Members' Meeting; - acknowledge their responsibilities as Church Members; - have their membership application accepted by the Church Members' Meeting. - 7.4 A person wishing to become a Church Member shall apply in a manner determined by the Church Members' Meeting. - 7.5 The Church Members' Meeting will consider and vote on the application for membership and if accepted the new member will normally be welcomed publicly.